 Through this partnership, the two groups agree to collaborate on research and outreach to empower the Maasai people in Kajiado Central district of Kenya to manage their land to improve soil health and capture atmospheric carbon.
-See press release here.
+Press release.

 Soil4Climate and Sols Vivants (Living Soils) of Quebec, Canada, share a common interest in soil as a climate solution.
 As partners, the two organizations agree to advance awareness of this topic among Sols Vivant members and the extended Sols Vivant community.
 Sols Vivants serves as the Quebec chapter of Soil4Climate.
-Sols Vivants FB group is here.
+Visit the Sols Vivants facebook group here.

 Northeastern University Chapter